ANCSLEEP BLOG

 Of course, having a bedtime is easier said than done.
 Some of the hardest parts about sticking to a bedtime are:

-- Weekends, where you want to have fun and do things!
+• Weekends, when you want to have fun and do things!

 You can condition yourself to queue up for bed in response to some kind of stimulus or consistent activity.
 It's like you're training your brain for sleep.

-- Doing a series of basic activities in an exact order, such as closing your book, then turning out the light, then taking a big deep breath in and out, and then counting backwards from 20 – it can be whatever series of actions you want so long as it’s the same
+• Doing a series of basic activities in exact order, such as closing your book, then turning out the light, then taking a big deep breath in and out, and then counting backward from 20 – it can be whatever series of actions you want so long as it’s the same

 There is a yogic breathing exercise that is great for sleep.
 It’s called the 4-7-8 breathing technique and it works like this: